ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

     **Entry Points:**

-            The EntryPoint object provide the tester a high level API for commanding the SUT.More about this is explained in demoed example.
+            The EntryPoint object provide the tester a high level API for commanding the System Under Test[SUT].More about this is explained in example which is demoed below.

     **Composition:**
-            Composition in tests generally refers to when we are assigning resources to a Subarray.
+            The term "Composition" is used as creating a Subarray using resources from various sub systems.

-            The **standard_composition_template** in following source file can give more idea about this:
+            The following source file can give more idea about this:
                 * https://gitlab.com/ska-telescope/ska-ser-skallop/-/blob/master/src/ska_ser_skallop/mvp_control/configuration/composition.py

     **Configuration:**
-            Configuration in tests refers when configuring a Subarray for scanning purpose.
+            The term "Configuration" is used when configuring a Subarray for scanning purpose.

-            The **standard_configuration_template** in following source file can give more idea about this:
+            The following source file can give more idea about this:
                 * https://gitlab.com/ska-telescope/ska-ser-skallop/-/blob/master/src/ska_ser_skallop/mvp_control/configuration/configuration.py

 **conftest.py**:
-   This file used to define the fixture functions to make them accessible across multiple test files.
+   This file is used to define the fixture functions to make them accessible across multiple test files.

 | Refer to ``tests/conftest.py``.
 | Refer to ``tests/integration/conftest.py``.
 | Refer to ``tests/unit/conftest.py``.

 **Conftest Priority**:
-Consider one of the directory tree of SKAMPI:
+Consider one of the directory tree structure of SKAMPI:

 .. image:: ../_static/img/conftest_tree.png

-| As you can see conftest.py is present at different levels of the directory and our tests are in tmc directory.
+| As you can see, conftest.py is present at different levels of the directory structure.
+Our tests are in the tmc directory.

-| Here the fixtures defined in the tests would be first searched in tmc directory.
+| First, pytest searches the tmc directory for the fixtures used in the tests.

-| If not found it will be get searched in integration directory.
+| If it cannot find them there, then it moves onto the integration directory.

-| If not found will be get searched in tests directory.
+| Finally, if the fixture doesn't exist there either, it will search the tests directory.

 **Fixtures**: